sandboxie-plus/sandboxie-docs/docs/Content/NetworkDnsFilter.md

 * **Third-party interference**: Some third-party applications may interfere with or override DNS filtering.
 * **Limitations**: DNS filtering will not work when

     * A secure DNS (e.g., DNS-over-HTTPS) is configured within an application.
     * The "Proxy DNS when using SOCKS 4/5" or a similar setting is configured within an application.
-  * The specified host is not found.
+    * Redirection fails when host not found.
 [Refer to this issue](https://github.com/sandboxie-plus/Sandboxie/issues/4359) for details.

 ## Related Configuration